HaydenMM/HLINC/README.md

 HLINC is a modular neurosymbolic approach for <b>detecting AND explaining</b> hallucinations in knowledge-grounded LLM conversations.
 Using [HaluEval:](https://github.com/RUCAIBox/HaluEval/tree/main) Hallucination Evaluation Benchmark Datasets (datasets generated from user queries with ChatGPT outputting hallucinated responses), we test HLINC's ability to detect and explain these hallucinations.

-- **Stage 1** uses ChatGPT as a Semantic Parser, converting Knowledge-Grounded Questions and Answers into Microsoft's Z3 Logical Solver Syntax.
+- **Stage 1** uses ChatGPT as a Semantic Parser, converting Knowledge-Grounded Questions and Answers into Microsoft's Z3 Theorem Prover Syntax.
-- **Stage 2** runs all of the converted code with a Z3 Logical Solver, passing each syntax/error that occurs from the logical solver back through the Semantic Parser (ChatGPT) with the added Syntax Error context.
+- **Stage 2** runs all of the converted code with a Z3 Theorem Prover, passing each syntax/error that occurs from the logical solver back through the Semantic Parser (ChatGPT) with the added Syntax Error context.
-- **Stage 3** runs the Z3 code through the Logic Solver to detect and explain the hallucinations.
+- **Stage 3** runs the Z3 code through the Theorem Prover to detect and explain the hallucinations.

 <p align="center">
   <img src="images/example-1.png" title="HLINC stages">